purbarunc/java-proxy/README.md

 https://github.com/cglib/cglib<br/>
 We need to add the below JVM Argument to make this work for JDK 17+<br/>
 ```--add-opens java.base/java.lang=ALL-UNNAMED```<br/>
-Note: CGLibs recommends to use Bytebuddy and is not maintained anymore as given in the above link.<br/>
+Note: CGLib recommends to use Bytebuddy and is not maintained anymore as given in the above link.<br/>

 **ByteBuddy**<br/>
 https://bytebuddy.net/#/<br/>